Linux flush DNS cache

 How to View the Local DNS Cache on Linux

-On Linux, the specific method to view the local DNS cache depends on the DNS resolver software being used
+To view the local DNS cache on Linux, the method varies depending on the DNS resolver software in use.

 View DNS Cache for systemd-resolved